 - For this example, we are going to select a Vertical Bar chart.

 - Select the router logs for your project.

 - Click on X-Axis under Buckets and select Date Histogram, with the interval set to daily

 - Success!!
 You should now see a nice bar graph showing your daily traffic.

 Make sure that you select an appropriate time frame for the data in the upper right hand corner.

 Here is an example of a daily hits visualization chart:

 Also note that you can save your visualizations (and searches)!
 That will make it even faster to access them in the future.
-And because each Account has their own Kibana Tenant, which means no saved searches or visualizations are shared with another Account.
+And because each account has their own Kibana Tenant, no searches or visualizations are shared with another account.